alinoorul/airrml/README.md

 9. Project root directory should contain `adaptive-immune-profiling-challenge-2025` folder and `baseline-pred.ipynb` script
 10. Run `jupyter notebook` in terminal
 11. Open `baseline-pred.ipynb` in Jupyter Notebook and run cells
+12. After running all cells, a new folder `results` will be created in project root directory